google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 So what do we do with the response to this POST request?

-### Response from Push Service
+### Response from push service

-Once you've made a request to a Push Service, you need to check the status code of the response as that'll tell you whether the request was successful or not.
+Once you've made a request to a push service, you need to check the status code of the response as that'll tell you whether the request was successful or not.